Ams1078/northstar-analytics-platform/README.md

 The executive reporting layer translates operational data into business decisions.

-NorthStar includes four executive indexes: Geographic Performance (GPI), Operations Performance (OPI), Vendor Performance (VPI), and Portfolio Health (PHI), which measure different aspects of organizational performance while providing dynamic insights and recommendations.
+Rather than presenting isolated KPIs, NorthStar organizes performance into four executive indexes: Geographic Performance (GPI), Operations Performance (OPI), Vendor Performance (VPI), and Portfolio Health (PHI).
+Each one combines multiple business measures into a benchmark-relative score, so a number is always read against comparable peers rather than in isolation.

+The indexes are deliberately not interchangeable.
+Each answers a different executive question, and each uses a normalization approach suited to what it measures.
+PHI blends the other three into a single portfolio view for the moments when leadership wants one number, without discarding the detail that explains it.

 ![NorthStar executive dashboard: Portfolio Health Index, index scorecards, regional performance, and market rankings](assets/04-executive-intelligence.png)